-Due to the legal requirements incumbent upon all federal lobbying registrants, the Office of Government Relations requires that all university employees must contact the Office prior to any written or verbal communications to elected officials relative to university-based interests.
-Only individuals approved in accordance with the University’s policy on contact with federal elected officials are authorized to lobby or represent the University’s interests with these officials.
+Due to the legal requirements incumbent upon all federal lobbying registrants, University employees must contact the Office of Government Relations prior to any written or verbal communications to elected officials relative to university-based interests.
+Only individuals approved in accordance with the University's policy on contact with federal elected officials are authorized to lobby or represent the University's interests with these officials.

 Policy on Contact with State and Local Officials

-Due to the legal requirements incumbent upon all entities engaging in lobbying activities, the Office of Government Relations requires that all university employees must contact the Office prior to any written or verbal communications to elected officials relative to university-based interests.
-Only individuals approved in accordance with the University’s policy on contact with state elected officials are authorized to lobby or represent the University’s interests.
+Due to the legal requirements incumbent upon all entities engaging in lobbying activities, University employees must contact the Office of Government Relations prior to any written or verbal communications to elected officials relative to university-based interests.
+Only individuals approved in accordance with the University's policy on contact with state elected officials are authorized to lobby or represent the University's interests.

 Expressing personal viewpoints: Duquesne employees must clearly distinguish personal views from the positions established by the University.
 Under no circumstances are University employees permitted to offer their personal opinions as a position taken by the University.
 University letterhead and e-mail sent through University electronic servers should not be used to offer personal positions on issues.

-Individual or group meetings with executive and legislative elected officials and staff: If such meetings are for the purpose of representing the interests of Duquesne University, including specific funding requests or grant proposals, they must be coordinated with and approved by the Office of Government Relations.
+Individual or group meetings with executives and legislated officials and staff: If such meetings are for the purpose of representing the interests of Duquesne University, including specific funding requests or grant proposals, they must be coordinated with and approved by the Office of Government Relations.

 Invitations to visit campus: The University welcomes visits by elected officials and staff.
 Invitations to elected officials to visit the University are to be approved in advance by the respective Vice President, who will then inform the Office of Government Relations.